Active Learning of Piecewise Gaussian Process Surrogates: Introduction

 \section{Introduction}

 The main goal of machine learning is to create an autonomous computer system that can learn from data with minimal human intervention \citep{mitchell1997edition}.
 In many machine learning tasks, one can control the data acquisition process in order to select training examples that target specific goals.
 Active learning (AL) -- or sequential design of experiments in classical statistical jargon -- is the study of how to select data toward optimizing a given learning objective \citep[e.g.,][]{cohn1996active, lam2008sequential}.
-Here we consider AL for piecewise continuous Gaussian process (GP) regression models.
+Here we consider AL for piecewise continuous Gaussian process (GP) surrogate models.

-Our motivating application is surrogate modeling \citep{gramacy2020surrogates} of modern engineering systems, to explore and understand overall system performance and ultimately to optimize aspects of their design.
-A particular focus here is on engineering systems whose behaviors intermittently exhibit abrupt jumps or local discontinuities across regimes of a design space.
+Our motivating application is surrogate modeling of engineering systems, to explore and understand overall system performance and ultimately to optimize their design.
+A particular focus is on engineering systems whose behaviors intermittently exhibit abrupt jumps or local discontinuities across regimes of a design space.
 Such ``jump system'' behaviors are found in many applications.
-For example, carbon nanotube yield from a chemical vapor deposition (CVD) process \citep{magrez2010catalytic} varies depending on many design variables.
-Changes in dynamics are mostly gradual, but process yield can suddenly jump around, depending on chemical equilibrium conditions, from `no-growth' to `growth' regions \citep{Nikolaev2016}.
-Specific boundary conditions dictating these regime shifts depend on experimental and system design details.
-Such jump system behaviors are universal to many material and chemistry applications owing to several factors (i.e., equilibrium, phase changes, activation energy).
-Jump behaviors are also frequently seen in engineering systems operating near capacity.
-When a system runs below its capacity, performance is generally good and exhibits little fluctuation.
+For example, carbon nanotube yield from a chemical vapor deposition (CVD) process varies depending on many design variables \citep{Nikolaev2016}.
+Changes in dynamics are mostly gradual, but process yield can suddenly jump around, depending on chemical equilibrium conditions, from `no-growth' to `growth' regions.
+Such jump system behaviors are universal to many material and chemistry applications owing to several factors (i.e., phase changes, activation energy).
+Jump behaviors are also prevalent in engineering systems operating near capacity.
+When a system runs below its capacity, performance exhibits little fluctuation.
 However, performance can suddenly break down as the system is forced to run slightly over its capacity \citep{kang2022}.